David Morgan II: Professional career

-After moving up eight slots in the sixth round of the 2016 NFL Draft, the Minnesota Vikings acquired the 188th overall pick and selected Morgan, making him the first ever player from UTSA to be drafted.
+After moving up eight slots in the sixth round of the 2016 NFL draft, the Minnesota Vikings acquired the 188th overall pick and selected Morgan, making him the first ever player from UTSA to be drafted.

 As a rookie in 2016, Morgan played 11 games and had one reception for four receiving yards.

 On November 12, 2017, Morgan caught his first career touchdown against the Washington Redskins.

-On August 31, 2019, Morgan was placed on the reserve/PUP list to start the season after undergoing knee surgery in the offseason.
+On August 31, 2019, Morgan was placed on the reserve/physically unable to perform list to start the season after undergoing knee surgery in the offseason.
 Later, in February 2020, it was revealed that Morgan season suffered a knee dislocation in a 2018 game against the Detroit Lions.

 Morgan was released by the Vikings on March 13, 2020, with a failed physical designation.